To ensure that your child’s wants and needs are met as fully as possible during any period of transition, we have a thoroughly prepared way forward.

-This means that anyone who works with them in the future will, on request, be able to read about their daily-life choices, likes and dislikes.
+This means that anyone who works with them in the future will, on request, be able to read about their daily life choices, likes and dislikes.

 We always make sure that movement from one phase of your child’s school life to another is managed sensitively, so that they can settle into their new setting easily.
-For instance a pupil in key stage 2 could be paired with a pupil in key stage 3 for some subjects if they were working at similar levels.

 We are very experienced at preparing our older children for all types of transition, whether happening at home, in school, out in the community, or to a new placement.
 We know how to build up their confidence, and we are proud of what we have achieved for all of our young people.